 The Program in Material Culture & Public History is a seven-course certificate program that combines museum internships, material culture field schools, and course work in American history and public history.
 It is open to all William & Mary students.

-Students from other Colleges & Universities can apply to attend the Program in Material Culture & Public History for either one semester or an academic year on campus at William & Mary.
+Students from other Colleges & Universities can apply to join the Program in Material Culture & Public History for either one semester or an academic year on campus at William & Mary.